CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/SR8-State_Map_Report_of_Disease_Cases_Over_Selected_Time_Period/README.md

 ## Introduction

-Standard report SR8 or State Map Report of Disease Cases Over Selected Time Period aggregates the total number of investigations for a state by county-level.
+Standard report SR8 or State Map Report of Disease Cases Over Selected Time Period: This report aggregates the total number of investigations for a state by county-level.
 This is plotted over a selected state's county map.

 This report has been recreated on Metabase to highlight the tool's functionality, features and capabilities.
-The tool's features such as SQL query editor, dashboard, Variables, filters, charts are used.
+The tool's features such as SQL query editor, dashboard, variables, filters, charts have been used to recreate the reports.

 The full report can be found on [SR8: State Map Report of Disease Cases Over Selected Time Period](https://cdc-nbs.atlassian.net/wiki/spaces/NM/pages/242384948/SR8+State+Map+Report+of+Disease+Cases+Over+Selected+Time+Period) Confluence page.